2026, Found fabrics, leather, aluminium barbs

 2022, Hand-dyed fabric top, embroidery thread, found beads, steel infrastructure, synthetic batting.

-Anti-sacrilege laws, enforced in France required the death of anyone found guilty of sacrilege.
-This legislature eventually led to the July Revolution ousting King Charles X. This quilt is based on The Butcher, an Honore Daumier print made after the revolution.
-The shift in contemporary relationships towards the idea of the sacrid makes the sacrilege in this work almost invisible; the inverted pig's body on a cross.
+Anti-sacrilege laws, enforced in France, required the death of anyone found guilty of sacrilege.
+This legislature ultimately led to the July Revolution, which ousted King Charles X. This quilt is based on "The Butcher," an Honoré Daumier print created after the revolution.
+The shift in contemporary relationships towards the idea of the sacred makes the sacrilege in this work almost invisible: the inverted pig's body on a cross.

 2022, Hand-dyed fabric top, embroidery thread, found beads, steel infrastructure, synthetic batting